silverHugh/silverhugh.github.io/_posts/boat/2017-03-27-memo-laravel.md

 This is one of my memos about Laravel framework.

-**Memos** are used for recording the problems I encountered during programming and its soulutions.
+**Memos** are used for recording the problems I encountered during programming and its solutions.
 I also write down something that is hard to remember for myself.

 <!--shoreline-->

+{% include toc %}

 ## Installation